This incredible World Series gets the Game 7 it deserves

 "I have to wait and see how we look," Beltran said.
 "If the energy is there, there's nothing to say.
 If we're flat, I might say something to everybody about leaving everything out there.
 But it's Game 7.
 This is what you dream of as a ballplayer -- to be in these types of situations.
 I hope these guys are ready for it."

 Sometimes, it takes a seasoned observer to cut through the tension and provide some welcome perspective.
-As Roberts entered the interview room for his postgame postmortem, Dodgers legend Tommy Lasorda summoned him outside, hugged him and said, "Remember, it doesn't mean s--- unless you win Game 7."
+As Roberts entered the interview room for his Game 6 postmortem, Dodgers legend Tommy Lasorda summoned him outside, hugged him and said, "Remember, it doesn't mean s--- unless you win Game 7."

 "Thanks for the words of encouragement," Roberts said.

 As the players showered, dressed and decompressed, Dodgers president Stan Kasten weaved his way through the crowd of family members and friends outside the home clubhouse on his way to the elevator upstairs.
-Kasten was a central figure in the Atlanta Braves' dynasty that won 14 straight division titles in the 1990s and early 2000s but won only one World Series.
+Kasten was a central figure in the Atlanta Braves dynasty that won 14 straight division titles in the 1990s and early 2000s but won only one World Series.
 So he understands the highs, the lows and the historical significance of the road the Dodgers and Astros have taken.

 Kasten paused briefly on his way out the door and articulated what pretty much everyone at Chavez Ravine was thinking as this wonderfully captivating display of baseball finally approached a conclusion.